 I start with a basic virtual tour around and inside the aircraft, allowing the visitor to experience the aircraft from all angles.
 From there we build in learning content, media content, and additional features such as aircraft configuration changes and immersive 360 video.
-A single tour can contain multiple user experiences, which can be of great benefit for museums and in-person guests.
+A single tour can contain multiple user experiences, which can be of great benefit to museums and in-person guests.
 For example, a placard in front of an aircraft may contain a QR code that your guest may scan with their smartphone, which will take them to 360 views inside the aircraft.
 This way they can experience a greater enjoyment of your collection without the worry of damage to your precious artifacts.

 Other features I can provide for your tour:

 This example demonstrates how a single virtual tour can offer different experiences for the user, including an open world where the user can explore the surroundings like a traditional virtual tour, or a guided experience that allows the user to learn about the artifacts as if a docent or instructor is alongside them.
 Click on Cessna 172 or RV-6 for an example of a tour a user may experience for an individual artifact.